TonyBraxton/File-Archiver-Solution/README.md

 # Project Name

 ## Description
-This project automates file archiving for Bayer Crop Sciences using C# and SSIS.
+This project automates file archiving for clientT and clientB using C# and SSIS.
+It contains two packages with one script per package.
-It includes:
+It involves:
 - Moving and archiving files from D:\Incoming_Files\Archive to a Network Drive
 - Dynamically creating date-based folders
 - Zipping files to save space